jcasts/pjs/README.md

 ```

 #### Objects by Matching Attributes
 Often you'll need to get the full object of a specific user.
-You could search for it by it's name or id, and then use the parent function, represented by double dots .., to select the parent.
+You can search for it by it's name or id, and then use the parent function, represented by double dots .., to select the parent.
 ```
 $ pjs test.json -- objects/*/name=Amy/..
 {